Azov Brigade: Since the 2022 full-scale invasion

-Following the start of the 2022 Russian invasion of Ukraine, The Washington Post painted a picture of a group aware of its origins, and still with a far-right adherent commander and some extremist members, but much changed from its origins.
-Many recruits joining the regiment are well aware of its past, and join up for various reasons, including Azov's positive reputation for training new recruits.
-While extremist elements remain, it is less driven by ideology than it was at its formation, and the chief motivation now is patriotism, and anger at Russian provocations and the attack on Ukraine.
-People come from all over the world driven by outrage against Putin, and not because of a particular ideology.
-Michael Colborne wrote in 2022 that he "wouldn't call [the Azov Movement] explicitly a neo-Nazi movement" although there are "clearly neo-Nazis within its ranks".
+In April 2022, The Washington Post painted a picture of a group aware of its origins, and still with a far-right adherent commander and some extremist members, but much changed from its origins.
+Michael Colborne told the paper that he "wouldn't call [the Azov Movement] explicitly a neo-Nazi movement" although there are "clearly neo-Nazis within its ranks".